isabelc/edd-software-specs/readme.txt

 == Description ==

-= New Since Version 1.5 =
+= New Since Version 1.5.7 =

- * Adds current version of each download to the edd_receipt shortcode.
- * Compatibility with EDD Changelog plugin, so that plugin's verison will take precedence.
+ * Use it as a widget instead.